laosteven/flow-track/IMPLEMENTATION_SUMMARY.md

-# Implementation Summary: Dragon Boat Paddle Tracker
+# Implementation Summary: Flow Track

 ## Overview

-This document summarizes the complete implementation of the Dragon Boat Paddle Tracker system as per the requirements in the problem statement.
+This document summarizes the complete implementation of the Flow Track system as per the requirements in the problem statement.

 ## ✅ Requirements Met